Federal judge blocks Biden's vaccine mandate for federal contract workers

-(The Center Square) – A federal court issued an injunction Tuesday blocking President Joe Biden’s vaccine mandate for federal contract workers.
+(The Center Square) – A federal court issued an injunction Tuesday blocking the Biden administration’s vaccine mandate for federal contract workers, the latest in a series of legal defeats for the president.

-U.S. District Judge Stan Baker in Savannah, Georgia, ruled that Biden overstepped his authority with the vaccine mandate for millions of federal contract employees.
+U.S. District Judge Stan Baker in Savannah, Georgia, ruled that President Joe Biden overstepped his authority with the vaccine mandate for millions of federal contract employees.

 Several business groups challenged Biden’s mandate in court along with multiple states, including Georgia, Alabama, Idaho, Kansas, Utah, and West Virginia.
 Plaintiffs applauded Tuesday’s ruling, the latest in a string of court losses for Biden’s mandates in recent weeks.